mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 The `getMany` method in a data source can be used for retrieving paginated, sorted and filtered items to be displayed as a list, usually in a table.

-Pagination, sorting and filtering can be integrated with your data fetching via the `paginationModel`, `filterModel` and `sortModel` arguments.
-These arguments follow the same shape as the models for [pagination](https://mui.com/x/react-data-grid/pagination/#pagination-model), [sorting](https://mui.com/x/react-data-grid/sorting/#structure-of-the-model) and [filtering](https://mui.com/x/react-data-grid/filtering/#structure-of-the-model) used by the MUI X Data Grid.
+Pagination, sorting, and filtering can be integrated with your data fetching via the `paginationModel`, `filterModel` and `sortModel` arguments.
+These arguments follow the same shape as the models for [pagination](https://mui.com/x/react-data-grid/pagination/#pagination-model), [sorting](https://mui.com/x/react-data-grid/sorting/#structure-of-the-model) and [filtering](https://mui.com/x/react-data-grid/filtering/#structure-of-the-model) used by the Data Grid.

 This method must return an array of objects with the items to be displayed.